 Silver plan enrollees with incomes below 250% of the poverty line are legally entitled to CSRs regardless of whether the government reimburses insurers for providing them.
 As a result, insurers in most states began incorporating the costs of providing CSRs into all silver plans.
 This practice is called “Silver loading,” and it increases the premium subsidies available to all enrollees.

-A few states (Indiana, West Virginia, and Mississippi) have required insurers to incorporate costs from CSRs using a different method – called “broad loading” – which did not significantly increase premium subsidies for enrollees in those states.
+Indiana and Mississippi still require insurers to incorporate costs from CSRs using a different method – called “broad loading” – which does not significantly increase premium subsidies for enrollees in those states.

 Legislation signed today provides substantial premium tax credits and cost-sharing reductions to Americans receiving unemployment benefits.

 How the Affordable Care Act's subsidies are calculated, and who is eligible to receive them under the American Rescue Plan.

 Most exchange enrollees are eligible for premium subsidies, and the American Rescue Plan makes these subsidies larger and more widely available through 2022.